 In 2006 on the Scottish scene in Glasgow, Jim formed his latest quintet 'Sonic Butterfly' and recorded the debut album with some of the finest young musicians on the Scottish jazz scene, including guitarist Kevin Mackenzie and saxophonist John Burgess.
 During all this time, Jim was also very active as a singer/songwriter, writing mostly for guitar and voice and began performing them on the Glasgow singer/songwriter scene, as a way of developing his own sound on drums and in composition, and which he still performs at present.

-Jim lives In Brighton, East Sussex, and is currently involved in a number of musical projects, eg: the alternative jazz trio 'Full Circle', Afro/Jazz group 'The London Bridge Ensemble, Brighton based chamber-pop band 'The Miserable Rich', electro/folk/rock group 'Oddfellows Casino', the reformed 1970's prog rock band 'Marsupilami', his own Scots/Russian collaborated project 'Under the Saltire',and also works on the Brighton music scene, as an in-demand jazz drummer and session musician, among various other projects, including his own group 'Sonic Butterfly'.
+Jim lives in East Sussex, and is currently involved with electro/folk/rock group 'Oddfellows Casino'and also works on the Brighton music scene, as an in-demand jazz drummer and session musician, including his own solo projects and his own group 'Sonic Butterfly'.

 In his career so far Jim has played and performed with many great jazz and musical names including; Saxophone legend Bobby Wellins, pianist Nikki Iles, saxophonist Dave O'Higgins, American clarinetist Frank Perowski, Scottish jazz pianist Brian Kellock, Pete Wareham (Acoustic Ladyland), Keith Emerson (ELP), Dame Evelyn Glennie, Australian jazz singer Anita Wardell, saxophonist Julian Arguelles, 10 times BBC British Best Jazz Pianist Award Winner Dave Newton, trombonist Mark Bassey, Guy Garvey (Elbow), Martin Slattery (The Hours) Australian singer Trudy Kerr, saxophonist Geoff Simpkins,The Ryan Quigley Big Band, guitarist Stuart McCallum(Cinematic Orchestra), Andrew Philips and Marcus O'Dair (Grasscut), 1970's Prog Rock band Marsupilami, as well as the great James Brown's band, including performances on radio, television and at some of the finest venues and festivals across the country and around the world.